‘Fat’ James Harden Stuns Fans in Rockets Preseason Game [PHOTOS]

 — Ben DuBose (@BenDuBose) December 16, 2020

 Whatever Harden is planning to do, Houston’s head coach had nothing to comment on following practice on December 14.
-“We talked basketball,” Silas said.
+“We talked basketball,” Silas said, according to ESPN.
 “I’m a basketball coach, and he’s a basketball player.
 We talked hoop today.
 As far as his commitment to what we’re doing basketball-wise, he was right there.
 As far as the rumors and all the other stuff I can’t speak to, again, that’s another question you’ll have to ask of him.”

-With Giannis Secured In Milwaukee, Is Harden Most Likely to Land in Miami?
+With Giannis Antetokounmpo Secured in Milwaukee, Is Harden Most Likely To Land in Miami?

 Me waiting on @wojespn to announce Harden to Miami